grafana/tempo/docs/sources/tempo/configuration/parquet.md

 # Apache Parquet block format

 Tempo has a default columnar block format based on Apache Parquet.
-Parquet is required for tags-based search as well as [TraceQL]({{< relref "../traceql" >}}), the query language for traces.
-The columnar block format results in improved search performance and also enables a large ecosystem of tools to access the underlying trace data.
+This format is required for tags-based search as well as [TraceQL]({{< relref "../traceql" >}}), the query language for traces.
+The columnar block format improves search performance and enables a large ecosystem of tools to access the underlying trace data.

 For more information, refer to the [Parquet schema]({{< relref "../operations/schema" >}}) and the [Parquet design document](https://github.com/mdisibio/tempo/blob/design-proposal-parquet/docs/design-proposals/2022-04%20Parquet.md).